 Monitor the Government of Canada travel site for the latest travel advisories.
-Travelers returning from locations with outbreaks should monitor themselves and their family members closely for symptoms.
+Returning travelers may need to self-isolate as directed.
 If symptoms arise, returned travelers should self-isolate and limit contact with others.
 If your illness gets worse and you experience symptoms like shortage of breath or painful breathing, visit your doctor or a clinic immediately.
 You can call 8-1-1 anytime to speak to a nurse if you have more questions or are concerned about any symptom